thomash-acinq/bolts/12-offer-encoding.md

 common to cap this at some maximum duration.
 For example, omitting it implies the default of 7200 seconds, which is generally a sufficient time for payment.

+Rather than provide detailed per-hop-payinfo for each hop in every blinded path, we approximate by assuming they're uniform across each particular blinded path.
+This is simpler, and also avoids trivially revealing any distinguishing non-uniformity which may distinguish the path.

 It's often useful to provide capacity hints, particularly where more than one blinded path is included, for payers to use multi-part